Nektar++ on ARCHER2

 make -j 4 install

-NOTE: Do not try to run regression tests – the binaries at this point are cross-compiled for the compute nodes and will not execute properly on the login nodes.
+NOTE: Do not try to run regression tests – the binaries at this point are cross-compiled for the compute nodes and should not execute on the login nodes.

 Building using the newer compiler than the default